Ir al contenido principal

 Nahan

-This sacred ritual is performed before the Parsi wedding in which the bride and the groom take a holy bath to cleanse and purify their body and soul.
+This sacred ritual is performed before the Parsi wedding, in which the bride and the groom take a holy bath to cleanse and purify their body and souls.
 The completion of this ritual marks the commencement of the wedding day ceremonies.
+After the Nahan, the bride and the groom proceed to get ready for their big day.
+The special day calls for special attire for both.

-Parsi Wedding Traditions
+Parsi Wedding Day Ceremony Rituals

-Image Courtesy: Parinaz Irani
+Parinaz Irani

 Achu Michu

-Achu Michu is the first of all the wedding day rituals and is performed by both the families to ward off any evil vibes that might have found their way to the bride and the groom.
+Achu Michu is the first of all the wedding day rituals and is performed by both families to ward off any evil vibes that might have found their way to the bride and the groom.
 In this, the bride’s mother takes raw eggs, coconut, rice and dates to ward off her son-in-law against the evil eye.
-She also sprinkles water on his either side to complete this ritual and after that, it’s the groom’s mother’s turn to do the same for her daughter-in-law.
+She also sprinkles water on his either side to complete this ritual, and after that, it’s the groom’s mother’s turn to do the same for her daughter-in-law.

 Ara Antar

-To perform this ceremony, the bride and the groom sit facing each other with a white cloth Parda between them.
-There are seven married women who circle around them with a white thread seven times after which the bride and the groom shower grains of rice at each other from over the Parda that is given to them by their mothers.
+To perform this ceremony, the bride and the groom sit facing each other with a white cloth, Parda, between them.
+There are seven married women who circle around them with a white thread seven times, after which the bride and the groom shower grains of rice at each other from over the Parda that is given to them by their mothers.
 Whoever does it first is believed to be the one to rule the household!
 The Parsi priest chants prayers in Persian all along with the ceremonies.

 Chero Bandhavano

-After the wedding ritual, the bride and the groom sit next to each other with oil lamps lit on their either side.
+After the wedding ritual, the bride and the groom sit next to each other with oil lamps lit on either side.
 The priest begins the prayers and completes other rituals to officiate the Parsi wedding.
-And then the couple exchange wedding rings to mark an end to the wedding rituals.
+And then the couple exchanges wedding rings to mark an end to the wedding rituals.

 Hath Borvanu

-In this customary cleansing ritual, the bride’s sister helps the groom clean his hands after the ceremony. .
-But before she does that, she unites the newly married couple by untying all the strings and in return for freeing them, the groom gifts her money.
+In this customary cleansing ritual, the bride’s sister helps the groom clean his hands after the ceremony.
+But before she does that, she unites the newly married couple by untying all the strings, and in return for freeing them, the groom gifts her money.

 Pag Dhovanu

 Hath Borvanu is not the end of the Masti with the groom.
-After the bride’s sister, it is her sister-in-law’s turn in the custom of Pag Dhovanu where she playfully threatens the groom to spill milk on his shoes and the only way for him to save his shoes is to gift her money.
+After the bride’s sister, it is her sister-in-law’s turn in the custom of Pag Dhovanu, where she playfully threatens the groom to spill milk on his shoes, and the only way for him to save his shoes is to gift her money.

-A visit to the Fire temple
+A Visit to the Fire Temple

+After completing all the rituals and customs, the bride and the groom exit the red and white stage and head to the fire temple to seek the Almighty’s blessings.
 The oil lamps that were lit on either side of the bride and the groom during the wedding ceremonies are put out by placing a rose flower on the flame.

-Wedding reception
+Wedding Reception

 The reception of the couple after the ceremonies is a grand event in a Parsi wedding.
 That is where the real fun is, with music and dancing going all through the night.
 The couple is invited on the dance floor for their ‘first dance’, after which all their friends and family join in to make merry.